 Indications

-• The topical short-term and non-continuous chronic treatment of mild to moderate atopic dermatitis in non-immunocompromised adult and pediatric patients 12 years of age and older.
+Atopic Dermatitis: Vitigo cream is used in the topical short-term and non-continuous chronic treatment of mild to moderate atopic dermatitis in non-immunocompro-mised adult and pediatric patients 12 years of age and older whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.

 Pharmacology

-• Metabolism: Primarily metabolized by CYP3A4 and CYP2C9 (lesser extent) in vitro.
-Half-life: 116 hr.
+Metabolism: Ruxolitinib is primarily metabolized by CYP3A4 and to a lesser extent by CYP2C9 in vitro.

 Dosage & Administration

-For atopic dermatitis: Apply a thin layer of Ruxolitinib twice daily to affected areas of up to 20% body surface area.
-Stop using when signs and symptoms (e.g., itch, rash, and redness) of atopic dermatitis resolve.
+Recommended Dosage for Atopic Dermatitis: Patients should apply a thin layer of Ruxolitinib twice daily to affected areas of up to 20% body surface area.
+When signs and symptoms (e.g., itch, rash, and redness) of atopic dermatitis resolve it should be stopped.
+If signs and symptoms do not improve within 8 weeks, patients should be re-examined by registered doctor.

 Interaction